a5c-ai/seed-generic/seed.md

 CLI/Command line tools:

-https://github.com/samhuk/node-cli-template (Typescript, node) - use this for cli tools by default if not mentioned a different language.
+https://github.com/samhuk/node-cli-template (Typescript, node, commander.js) - use this for cli tools by default if not mentioned a different language.
 ----
 prefer the template by stack first, not functionality. (and never use php)